ch570512/Qlockwork/Readme.md

 Fixed the issue that adaptive brightness control (ABC) can not be disabled in settings.

 #### 20220429:
-Moved the web-site from "tmw-it.ch" to "thorsten-wahl.ch" The UPDATE_INFOSERVER also moved there.
+Moved the web-site from "not_available.com" to "not_available.com" The UPDATE_INFOSERVER also moved there.
 Please update your Configuration.h

 #### 20220411: